svkucheryavski/mdatoolsm.gitbook/chapter2/section7/text.md

 ## Make group plots with conventional methods

 From version 0.1.4 one can also make the scatter and line group plots, described above, using methods `scatter()` and `plot()`.
 To make this possible a special parameter `'Groupby'` has been added to the methods.
 The parameter value should be a dataset with one or several factors, exactly as the second argument for methods `gscatter()` and `gplot()`.
-One can just thing that this parameter “turns” e.g. `scatter()` to `gscatter()`.
+One can just thing that this parameter turns e.g. `scatter()` to `gscatter()`.
 If this parameter is used, all rules regarding tuning the group plots described above will also work.